idio-lang/DIPS/source/implementing-idio/simple-types/handles.rst

    evaluate all expressions
    run all expressions

-I ran, for a long time, with the latter, then changed my mind.
+I ran, for a long time, with the latter, "all in one," then changed my mind (and deleted it).  :socrates:`Why?
-:socrates:`Why?
 What's the difference?`

 The problem is subtle and primarily affects *templates*, indeed, anything that has a meta-effect on the program, like *operators*.